Is a dog harness better than a collar? Can’t decide between a collar or a harness? Behold the ultimate guide to what’s best for your dog.

 A harness needs to be snugly fitting.
 But not tight.
 The harness should be made of a breathable fabric which is also washable.
 Straps should be foam padded, soft and comfortable with room for adjustment if required due perhaps to a change of coat density for instance.
 Try and choose a harness with several adjustment points to ensure the best fit for your dog.
 Different styles of harness suit different dogs depending on their coat and bodily conformation.

 Some people opt for a vibrant or high visibility colour.
 This helps make their dog easy to spot when off lead.
 Some plainer harnesses will incorporate a reflective strip to serve the same purpose and there are even LED harnesses for those owners who have to walk their dogs in the dark for several months of the year.
-These charge simply with a USB port and have a good life, lasting several walks before needing a re-charge.
+These charges simply with a USB port and have a good life, lasting several walks before needing a re-charge.
 Genius!

 Take note if you choose to remove the dog’s collar.
 You need to make sure that you put an identity tag somewhere on the harness body.
 Some harnesses have an integral ID pocket which can be useful if you need to include more information other than simply owner name and phone numbers, such as health conditions and medication.